More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 You’ll find that there are a few countries in the world that produce mass quantities of hemp, including France, China, and Canada.

-On the other hand, the US still considers it to be a by-product of marijuana and is thus blocked by federal laws.
+On the other hand, the US still considers it to be a by-product of marijuana and it is thus hampered by federal laws, but we are seeing political change at the state and federal levels in the US towards legality.

 Can I Buy Dog Food With Hemp?